broadconn/GameJam-Noir/Defend/README.md

 - Minion spawning
     - Come up with a way to define waves of enemies
     - Enemies follow the pathing spline
-- Camera movement
-    - Click and drag the ground to pan the camera
-    - Restrict the camera to the game area
 - Towers attack and enemies die
     - Show tower range when placing it
     - Enemies have a coin reward